DanyDant01/project_cyclistic/README.md

 Project consists of 2 Readme.md files:

-One of them outlines detailed step-by-step technical process I followed to tackle the problem.
+One of them "README Cyclistic_process.md" outlines detailed step-by-step technical process I followed to tackle the problem.
 It includes code I used as well as reasoning behind every action I undertook as part of data manipulation, processing and analysis.

-Second one focuses on presenting the findings of the analysis.
+Second one "README Cyclistic_analysis_presentation.md" focuses on presenting the findings of the analysis.
 It does not containt technical, behind-the-scenes information, but heavily employs data vizualizations to communicate the findings.
 It is constructed in a form of business presentation.

 Hope you can find this helpful and demonstrative of my skills and analytical thinking abilities.